pwmarcz/fpga-chip8/README.md

 [simple assembly programs](asm/) which I compiled to CHIP-8 using the [Tortilla-8](https://github.com/aanunez/tortilla8) project.

+There was also some manual testing needed in order to get both the screen and the keypad to work.
+I wrote some simple programs to run on the chip, and corrected some misconceptions I have on CHIP-8 behavior (for instance, memory loads and stores include multiple registers, and sprite drawing wraps around).
+I was able to correct my [Rust CHIP-8 emulator](https://github.com/pwmarcz/chiprs) in the process; it's funny how it was able to run many games despite getting these things completely wrong.

 The CHIP-8 specification includes 16 one-byte registers (V0 to VF) and 20
 two-byte words of stack.
 Initially I wanted them to be separate arrays, but it was really hard to coordinate access so that they get synthesized as RAM, so I